cloudflare/cf-ui/discussions/all-the-npm-packages.md

 ### Thinking

-We have a bunch of separate JavaScript applications at CloudFlare:
+We have a bunch of separate JavaScript applications at CloudFlare both internal and external.

-- WWW
-- Ninja Panel
-- Parter Portal
-- Partner integrations
-- A bunch of internal tools

 Sharing code between all these applications is important– we don't want to start every new application from scratch when we have an entire framework built